digitalocean/droplet_kit/README.md

 You'll need to generate an access token in DigitalOcean's control panel at https://cloud.digitalocean.com/settings/applications

-With your access token, retrieve a client instance with it.
+Using your access token, retrieve a client instance.

 ```ruby
 require 'droplet_kit'